campa-consortium/pals/source/element-parameters.md

 have similar names.
 For example, `Fork` is the name of an element kind and `ForkP` is the name of a parameter group which a `Fork` element will have.

-There are three element parameters that are so common, and do not fit into any of the parameter groups, that they are not grouped.
-These element parameters are `length` (element length), `name` (name of element), and `s_position` (the longitudinal position of the element).

 For any given element, a given parameter group can only appear once.
 For example, the following is not allowed:
 ```{code} yaml